Share this Post

 I designed my cases to be multi-functional to save space and reduce weight.
 The cases are made from ABS plastic and honeycomb aluminum instead of wood, making it 60% lighter than traditional wood flight cases.
 Even though each case is still heavier than a regular suitcase, this system works for me.

 The routines I perform can play to a large audience and some are designed to be performed to a camera with a live video feed to projection screens.
-For the type of work I do (corporate & special events, cruise shops and showrooms), if the audience size is more than 250 – 300 people, there is almost always a live camera feed.
+For the type of work I do (corporate & special events, cruise ships and showrooms), if the audience size is more than 250 – 300 people, there is almost always a live camera feed.

 My “Pack Small, Play Big” show played in this theatre in Oct 2016.

 The props for these routines are as lightweight as I can go and I remade some items from lighter materials to help reduce weight.
 Individual props and items are packed in zip-lock bags or lightweight cloth bags.

 The case prop/ tables look professional, modern and neat on stage.

 I calculated the size of the cases based on the props I use in the show while keeping in mind the maximum dimensions I could go based on international check-in luggage air travel restrictions.

 So, my entire 45-minute show packs down into the two cases and I have custom-made canvas covers to protect them from dings and scratches.